 In the six months since the PPP was created, the only certainty about the program has been uncertainty.
-The PPP came into being due to the economic uncertainty which shut down much of the US economy.
+The Paycheck Protection Program came into being due to the economic uncertainty which shut down much of the US economy.
 So far, the program has funded 5.2 million loans for a total of $525 billion.

 The US Small Business Administration and US Treasury launched the program in only one week.
 Since March 27, 2020, over 53 changes to the program have been made.
 These changes have usually raised more questions with unknown answers at this time.

 We know you are relying heavily on us to guide you through the process of seeking forgiveness for the loans.
 If you are ready to begin the process, please contact our office to get started!

 If you are ready to apply for forgiveness and release the burden of your PPP loan, we are beginning to move forward with the forgiveness process.
 However, as has been the case since the beginning, much uncertainty still surrounds the PPP including the tax effect of PPP loan funds.

 As we begin your forgiveness application process, we will continue to monitor changes stay on top of developments that may affect each one of you.
 Please keep in mind the deadline to submit the application for forgiveness is 10 months from the end of your covered period (8 or 24 weeks from funding) or 10 months from 12/31/2020, whichever is earlier.
 For most everyone that provides a due date range of March 2021 to end of October 2021 so there is no immediate rush.

 Please begin to gather and provide the following information regarding your PPP Forgiveness Application for us to begin to work with your forgiveness application.

 The original loan application if we did not help you apply.
 The original loan agreement.

 - If you applied for the EIDL, a copy of the loan agreement.